jasvant0020/Project-Argus-/README.md

 ## 🔍 **What to Expect?**
 - **Real-Time Face Recognition** – Identify and track individuals with high accuracy.
-- **Automated instant Alerts** – Sends real-time notifications via Telegram when an identified person is detected.
+- **Automated instant Alerts** – Sends real-time notifications when an identified person is detected.
 - **Automated Presence Logging** – Tracks and records detected individuals efficiently.
 - **Security Integration** – Potential for integration with existing surveillance systems.
 - **Custom AI Model** - Optimized for fast and efficient performance.